Here are some great ways for your conversations to Go Beyond “How was Your Day” with Fun and Creative Questions for Kids

 15. What is something your teacher said to you today that you are still thinking about?

-16. If you could plan tomorrow’s lesson, what would you make it all about?
+16. If you could put a spell on your teacher and change tomorrow’s lesson, what would you make it all about?

 17. Who did you play with/talk with at school today?